hzi-bifo/AMR_benchmarking/data/README.md

                              header=0,index_col='species')
     count_final=pd.concat([count_species, count_quality], axis=1).reindex(count_species.index) ## no selection in this command

-    ### filter out species with no more than 200 genomes
+    ### filter out species with no more than 200 genomes.  no species was filtered out.
     count_final=count_final[count_final['Number of fine quality genomes']>200]
     ### Save selected species to a file
     count_final.rename(columns={'count': 'Number of genomes with AMR metadata'}, inplace=True)